-The Hub has new resources on some our aquatic bird species.
-Introducing New Zealand ducks presents nine duck species - inlcuding endemic, native, naturalised and introduced species.
+The Hub has a set of resources featuring some our aquatic bird species.
+Introducing New Zealand ducks introduces nine duck species, including endemic, native, naturalised and introduced species.
 Learn about ducks' conservation status in Who's who in the duck world.
 Use knowledge about the ducks in the activities Duck dominoes, Which duck is which? and Mixing and matching ducks.

-The Department of Conservation has released the Conservation Status of NZ Birds, 2016, the first update since 2012.
+See the Department of Conservation report Conservation Status of NZ Birds, 2016, the first update since 2012.

 This video uses data collected on the eBird website to show the distribution of kākā in Wellington between 2004 - 2014.
 Look how the number of sightings have increased!